tarafloat/getting-and-cleaning-data/codebook.md

 Step 5 & 6: Uses descriptive activity names to rename the activities in the data set. function: names().
 Step 7:  creates a second independent tidy data set with the average of each variable for each activity and each subject.

-# variables in the output tidy data set
+# Variables in the output tidy data set
 [1] "activity", type=factor,
         Each person performed six activities:
                 WALKING